Man who demolished landmark house ordered to build replica

 - 12-year-old in China kills his mother, then returns to school, igniting an outcry

+Instead, everything but the garage door and frame of the house was knocked down.

-Johnston later applied for a retroactive demolition permit and for permission to construct a new home that would expand the size from 1,300 to nearly 4,000 square feet (121 to 372 square meters).
+Johnston later applied for a retroactive demolition permit and asked to build a new three-story house that would expand the size from 1,300 to nearly 4,000 square feet (121 to 372 square meters).

 Johnston said he wanted to move his family of six into the larger home.